Illustrating Middle-earth: Covers and calendars, 1978 onwards

 Paul R. Gregory's Middle-earth paintings, created from 1978 onwards, have appeared on the covers of some 30 rock music albums; the artist Ruth Lacon has however described Gregory's work as inaccurate, departing from Tolkien's text.

 Tim and Greg Hildebrandt, usually called the Brothers Hildebrandt, were known especially for their Tolkien Calendars, which appeared between 1976 and 2006.
 (Note: The 1976 calendar is illustrated in the Brothers Hildebrandt article.)
 The illustrator John Howe said he got "a real spark" from the Hildebrandts' calendars, as they showed him that Tolkien's novels could be illustrated.

 Calligraphy and illumination, 1990

 Tom Loback contributed to the appreciation of Tolkien's legendarium both through his artwork and with scholarly study.
-The Tolkien scholar Bradford Lee Eden commented that Loback's work was "unique" in featuring both Tolkien's scripts (Cirth and Tengwar) and Elvish languages (both Quenya and Sindarin) in his art, and in his imitation of the style of medieval illuminated manuscripts.
+The Tolkien scholar Bradford Lee Eden commented that Loback's work was "unique" in featuring both Tolkien's scripts (Cirth and Tengwar) and Elvish languages (Quenya and Sindarin) in his art, and in his imitation of the style of medieval illuminated manuscripts.
 His artistic vision of The Silmarillion has been celebrated alongside that of other Tolkien illustrators: in 1990, Mythlore set Loback and three others the task of illustrating the confrontation between the maker of the Silmarils, Fëanor, and his half-brother Fingolfin.

 Ulmo, Lord of Waters, saves Voronwë.

 Fëanor, maker of the Silmarils, confronts his half-brother Fingolfin.